[This post has already been read 29078 times!]

 Vocational education needs to prepare talent to work across a variety of roles, many of which are technical.
 In today’s work environment, this requires a focus on the new digital economy.
 Governments and businesses around the world are making the necessary investments in these domains, fully understanding that talent and skills issues are and continue to be a top priority.
 The future of enterprise relies on the ability to move quickly with the changes that are upon us now and respond well.

-In today’s high-tech work environment, there are many challenges which simultaneously present opportunities to those who are open to seeing them as such.
+In today’s high-tech work environment, there are many challenges that simultaneously present opportunities to those who are open to seeing them as such.
 Some of the core areas in the digital economy may be:

 - Internet of Things